katropine/kmapper/README.md

 // UPDATE where id = 22
 $UserMP->save($data);
 ```
-In case "id" is not the name of primary key, key has to be defined:
+In case "id" is not the primary key name, key has to be defined:
 ```php
 $UserMP = new \KMapper\TabelMapper("#__user");
 $UserMP->setPrimaryKeyName('mu_unstandard_id')->save($data);